attardi/nlpnet/bin/README.rst

   --pred_features PRED_FEATURES
                         Number of features for distance to predicate (SRL only)
-  --task {lm,ner,pos,srl}
-                        Task for which the network should be used.
   --semi SEMI           Perform semi-supervised training.
 Supply the name of
                         the file with automatically tagged data.
-  --gold GOLD           File with annotated data for training.
-  --data DATA           Directory to save new models and load partially
-                        trained ones
   --variant VARIANT     If "polyglot" use Polyglot case conventions;
                         if "senna" use SENNA conventions.